Table of Contents

+If you’ve ever wondered how are pearls made, keep reading!
 The pearl is a fascinating treasure of the natural world, a true hidden gem.
-For centuries, people have cherished them and have cultivated the marine creatures that produce them.
-Pearls have been vitally significant in many different cultural traditions, especially those connected to the ocean.
+For centuries, people have cherished them and cultivated the marine creatures that produce them.
+Pearls have been vitally significant in many cultural traditions, especially those connected to the ocean.

 Their popularity continues into the modern era as an attractive adornment and a symbol of rarity, fragility, and the wonders of the natural world.
 But just what is a pearl?
-Many people continue to have questions about their origins, including how they are formed, where they come from, and even whether or not they are ethically sourced.
-In this blog, we hope to uncover some of the mysteries surrounding natural and cultured pearls, including their origins, meaning, and many uses.
+Many people continue to question their origins, including how they are formed, where they come from, and even whether or not they are ethically sourced.
+In this blog, we hope to uncover some mysteries surrounding natural pearls, including their origins, meaning, and many uses.